OpenGeoscience/minerva/docs/installation.rst

     from cryptography.fernet import Fernet
     Fernet.generate_key()

--  enable the Minerva plugin through the Girder Admin console
+-  enable the Minerva plugin through the Girder Admin console, which will also enable the dependent plugins
 -  restart Girder through the Girder Admin console

-This will server Minerva as your top level application.
+This will serve Minerva as your top level application.
 Girder will now be served at your top level path with ``/girder``.

 Example: